 - Prospect: A person of whom you are aware who may be interested in applying to your school (although they might not necessarily know about you...).

-- Inquiry: Someone who has been in touch with you in some way—via an inquiry or some other means.
+- Inquiry: Someone who has been in touch with you in some way—usually via an inquiry but sometimes by other means.
 This status automatically applies when you link the lead with an inquiry in some way.

 - Application Started: This lead has started an application and is somewhere in the process of working on it.
 This status automatically applies when either you or he starts an application connected with that lead.